Dmitry Rybolovlev: AS Monaco

 Following an unsuccessful start to the 2018–2019 season, the club in October 2018 officially announced the departure of its head coach, Leonardo Jardim.
 On 13 October, the club confirmed Thierry Henry as the new head coach until 2021.
 On January 25, Henry was sacked after only 20 matches, of which only five ended in victory.
-He was replaced with his predecessor Jardim.
+He was replaced by his predecessor Jardim.
 In December 2019 the former Spain national team manager Robert Moreno was appointed as AS Monaco's head coach.
-In July 2020, former Bayern coach Niko Kovac became AS Monaco's new coach, replacing Robert Moreno.
+In July 2020, former Bayern Munich coach Niko Kovac became Monaco's new coach, replacing Robert Moreno.

-On 16 January 2019, AS Monaco announced a €55 million investment into a new "Centre for sporting excellence", a multifunctional sports complex, that was planned to include three football fields in addition to a fitness and medical centre, and a rehabilitation zone.
+On 16 January 2019, Monaco announced a €55 million investment into a new "Centre for sporting excellence", a multifunctional sports complex, that was planned to include three football fields in addition to a fitness and medical centre, and a rehabilitation zone.
 It was announced that the investment will also include renovations on the Louis II stadium and the construction of a dormitory for the club's youth academy.
-In the summer of 2020, a new building of the AS Monaco football academy opened, and in March 2021 AS Monaco officially received the keys to its new performance centre in La Turbie.
+In the summer of 2020, a new building of the Monaco football academy opened, and in March 2021 Monaco officially received the keys to its new performance centre in La Turbie.
 The works will be fully completed by summer 2022.

-Since the arrival of Rybolovlev in 2011, AS Monaco had six podiums in Ligue 1, one French Cup final, two French League Cup finals, and UEFA Champions League's semi-finals.
+Since the arrival of Rybolovlev in 2011, Monaco had six podiums in Ligue 1, one French Cup final, two French League Cup finals, and UEFA Champions League's semi-finals.
 In an interview to RMC radio in October 2021, Prince Albert II approved of the club's decision-making and assured that he has confidence in the management of the club's owner, Rybolovlev.

-Following the 2022 Russian invasion of Ukraine, France’s football league stated that no sanctions were announced against AS Monaco and its players.
+Following the 2022 Russian invasion of Ukraine, France's football league stated that no sanctions were announced against Monaco and its players.
 Rybolovlev is not subject to EU, Monegasque or US sanctions.

+In November 2022, Rybolovlev joined the board of directors for the Ligue de Football Professionnel (LFP), which oversees two prominent football leagues in France.